 Facts on the Vermont Solar Industry

-- Average installed residential and commercial photovoltaic system prices in Vermont have fallen by 30% in the last year.
-National Prices have also dropped steadily- by 6% from last year and 53% from 2010.
+Installed solar photovoltaic system prices in the U.S. have dropped steadily- by 6% from last year and 48% from 2010.

 Notable Installations in Vermont